-In this respect, the HDPA issued recently guidance on the latest standard contractual clauses issued by the European Commission for transfers to third countries (only available in Greek here) as well as with regard to the new standard contractual clauses of the European Commission to be signed between data controllers and data processors pursuant to Article 28(7) GDPR (only available in Greek here).
+In this respect, the HDPA issued in 2021, guidance on the latest Standard Contractual Clauses ('SCCs') issued by the European Commission for transfers to third countries (only available in Greek here) as well as with regard to the new SCCs of the European Commission to be signed between data controllers and data processors pursuant to Article 28(7) of the GDPR (only available in Greek here).

 No national law variations exist.

-Under Article 35(4) of the GDPR, the supervisory authority establishes and makes public a list of the kind of processing operations which are subject to the requirement of a DPIA.
+Under Article 35(4) of the GDPR, the supervisory authority establishes and makes public a list of the kinds of processing operations which are subject to the requirement of a DPIA.

-Pursuant to the above rule, the HDPA has issued a list of the kind of processing operations which are subject to the requirement for a data protection impact assessment.
-This list was adopted by means of HDPA's Decision 65/2018, (only available in Greek here).
+Pursuant to the above rule, the HDPA has issued a blacklist of the kind of processing operations which are subject to the requirement for a data protection impact assessment.
+This list was adopted by means of HDPA's Decision 65/2018 (only available in Greek here).